 - Your loan is owned or guaranteed by Fannie Mae or Freddie Mac.
 Check the Fannie Mae Loan Lookup tool.

-- Your loan was acquired by Fannie Mae or Freddie Mac on or before May 31, 2009 (this date can be found in the Loan Lookup results).
+- Your loan was closed on or before May 31, 2009 (this date can be found using the loan lookup results).

 Top reasons to refinance with HARP

 - Get a fixed-rate mortgage that won’t change over time